-The Centre for Criminology, in collaboration with the Welsh Centre for Crime and Social Justice (WCCSJ), ran an online seminar on 17th September 2020 entitled ‘Lessons from the Lockdown: Prisoner and Family Connections for the Future’.
+The Centre for Criminology, in collaboration with the Welsh Centre for Crime and Social Justice (WCCSJ), is running an online seminar on 17th September 2020 entitled ‘Lessons from the Lockdown: Prisoner and Family Connections for the Future’.

-Speakers considered whether some of the measures introduced might have a lasting effect on practice: in particular, whether online ‘in home video chat’ for prisoners and their children could be developed further as an enhancement – or even in some cases an alternative – to prison visits.
+Speakers will consider whether some of the measures introduced might have a lasting effect on practice: in particular, whether online ‘in home video chat’ for prisoners and their children could be developed further as an enhancement – or even in some cases an alternative – to prison visits.

-The seminar adapted WCCSJ’s ‘trialogue’ format, based around brief contributions from speakers from academia, policy and practice, followed by open discussion to exchange knowledge and compare their different perspectives.
+The seminar will adopt a ‘trialogue’ format, based around brief contributions from speakers from academia, policy and practice, followed by open discussion to exchange knowledge and compare their different perspectives.